 I hope this helps!
 Please let me know if you have any questions or comments.
 And feel free to like and share. 😉 HAPPY NEW YEAR!
 Best, Martine

-For people who read this somewhere in the year(s) to come: do not think that good intentions can only work from 1 January.
-It seems psychologically / mentally the most beautiful start, such a clean slate, just like a new notebook to begin writing your novel.
+For people who read this somewhere in the year(s) to come: do not think that good intentions can only work if you start exactly on the 1st of January.
+It might seem psychologically / mentally the most beautiful start, such a clean slate, just like a new notebook to begin writing your novel.
 But every day is the first day of the rest of your life and a great day to start with the life that suits you best!
 And quite frankly, January is not the best time for that, that is August, when you have to rebuild your routines anyway after a carefree summer vacation.